Textualize/textual/docs/tutorial.md

     <div class="textual-web-demo" data-app="tutorial"></div>

+!!! tip

-See [textual-web](https://github.com/Textualize/textual-web) if you are interested in publishing your apps on the web.
+    See [textual-web](https://github.com/Textualize/textual-web) if you are interested in publishing your Textual apps on the web.

 ### Get the code